-In 2001, the highest alluvial aquifer uranium plume concentrations (1340 μ g/L) were upgradient of the PRB in the AOA (Figure 18).
-Uranium groundwater concentrations approaching 500 μ g/L were present downgradient of the PRB along the southern margins of the alluvial aquifer.
-In the western portion of the former mill site, uranium groundwater concentrations were 239 μ g/L or less.
+In 2001, the highest alluvial aquifer uranium plume concentrations (1340 $\mu g/L$) were upgradient of the PRB in the AOA (Figure 18).
+Uranium groundwater concentrations approaching 500 $\mu g/L$ were present downgradient of the PRB along the southern margins of the alluvial aquifer.
+In the western portion of the former mill site, uranium groundwater concentrations were 239 $\mu g/L$ or less.

-Uranium concentrations greater than $300 \ \mu g/L$ are still found upgradient of the PRB in the AOA (Figure 21).
+Uranium concentrations greater than 300 μ g/L are still found upgradient of the PRB in the AOA (Figure 21).
 In the western portion of the former mill site, current uranium groundwater concentrations (Figure 19) are generally lower than 2001 concentrations (Figure 18).

 The installation of 16 new monitoring wells within the AOA well field in 2014 allowed for more detailed characterization of the spatial distribution of uranium contamination in groundwater relative to that of 2001.
 Data from the new monitoring wells showed that in 2014 a significant portion of the AOA had uranium groundwater concentrations above 500 μ g/L, with a high concentration of 1400 μ g/L (Figure 20).
-In 2023, the area containing uranium groundwater concentrations above 500 μ g/L, and the maximum concentration declined to 880 μ g/L (Figure 21).
+In 2024, the area containing uranium groundwater concentrations above 500 μ g/L has contracted significantly relative to that of 2014, and the maximum concentration declined to 732 μ g/L (Figure 21).
 The reduction in AOA uranium groundwater concentrations is a function of GRO system operation.
 In 2014, an area of lower uranium concentrations was present downgradient of the PRB, suggesting that some groundwater was passing through the PRB and uranium was being sequestered despite the reduction in PRB permeability.
-Also, concentrations immediately downgradient of the PRB in 2023 were

-51.9 μ g/L or above, which shows that the flow of treated water through the PRB has become minimal.
+Also, concentrations immediately downgradient of the PRB in 2024 were 62 μ g/L or above, which shows that the flow of treated water through the PRB has become minimal.